-NEW ZEALAND MEN'S HAIRDRESSING INDUSTRY- APPRENTICESHIP ORDER
+NEW ZEALAND MEN'S HAIRDRESSING INDUSTRY-APPRENTICESHIP ORDER

-In the Court of Arbitration of New Zealand.-In the matter of the Apprentices Act, 1948; and in the matter of the conditions of apprenticeship in the men's hairdressing industry.
+In the Court of Arbitration of New Zealand-In the matter of the Apprentices Act 1948; and in the matter of the conditions of apprenticeship in the Men's Hairdressing Industry.

-Whereas application has been made to the Court by the New Zealand Hairdressing Apprenticeship Committee for an apprenticeship order governing the conditions of apprenticeship in the men's hairdressing industry for the whole of New Zealand: And whereas the Court has heard the employers, workers, and other persons concerned and has considered the recommendations made to it by the said Committee: And whereas the Court has deemed it expedient to make an order under section 13 of the Apprentices Act, 1948, prescribing wages, hours, and other conditions of employment to be incorporated in contracts of apprenticeship in the industry for the whole of New Zealand, and prescribing such other matters and things as the Court is required and authorized by the said section or elsewhere to prescribe: Now, therefore, the Court doth hereby order and prescribe as follows:-
+Whereas application has been made to the Court by the New Zealand Hairdressing Apprenticeship Committee for a new apprenticeship order governing the conditions of apprenticeship in the men's hairdressing industry for the whole of New Zealand: And whereas the Court has considered the recommendations made to it by the said committee and has afforded the employers, workers, and other persons concerned an opportunity of being heard: And whereas the Court has deemed it expedient to make a new order under section 13 of the Apprentices Act 1948, prescribing wages, hours, and other conditions of employment to be incorporated in contracts of apprenticeship in the said industry, and prescribing such other matters and things as the Court is required and authorised by the said section or elsewhere to prescribe: Now, therefore, the Court doth hereby order and prescribe as follows:

-Industry to Which Order Applies

-1. The industry to which this order shall apply is men's hairdressing (hereinafter called "the industry").

-Application of Order

-2. The provisions of this order shall apply to all employers of apprentices in the industry throughout New Zealand (whether bound by an award or agreement relating to the industry or not), and to all apprentices (male or female) employed by such employers in the industry and to all contracts of apprenticeship between such employers and apprentices.
-(An "agreement" is an industrial agreement filed under section 28 of the Industrial Conciliation and Arbitration Act, 1925, or an agreement filed under section 8 of the Labour Disputes Investigation Act, 1913.)

-Prior Consent of Committee
+- 1. Industry to Which Order Applies-The industry to which this order shall apply is men's hairdressing (hereinafter called "the industry"). - 2.
+Application of Order-The provisions of this order shall apply to all employers of apprentices in the industry throughout New Zealand (whether bound by an award or agreement relating to the industry or not), and to all male and female apprentices employed by such employers in such industry, and to all contracts of apprenticeship (including those in force at the time of coming into force of this order) between such employers and apprentices, whether or not such contracts have been reduced to writing.
+(An "agreement" is an industrial agreement filed under section 103 of the Industrial Conciliation and Arbitration Act 1954 or an agreement filed under section 8 of the Labour Disputes Investigation Act 1913.) - 3.
+Interpretation-Where no local apprenticeship committee has been appointed in any locality, or where the Court has discharged any local apprenticeship committee, the words "local apprenticeship committee" wherever used in subsequent clauses of this order shall be deemed to mean "District Commissioner of Apprenticeship", hereinafter referred to as the "local committee" and "District Commissioner" respectively. - 4.
+Prior Consent of Committee-(a) No employer shall engage any person as an apprentice on probation or enter into any contract of apprenticeship without the prior consent in writing of the appropriate local committee.

-- 3. (a) No employer shall engage any person as an apprentice on probation or enter into any contract of apprenticeship without the prior consent in writing of the appropriate local Apprenticeship Committee (hereinafter called the "local Committee") or, where there is no such Committee, of the District Commissioner of Apprenticeship (hereinafter called the "District Commissioner"). - (b) An employer, before taking an apprentice to learn the industry shall first satisfy the Committee or the District Commissioner, as the case may be, that he is a suitable employer, is in a position to continue in business as an employer, and has the facilities for properly teaching the apprentice the skills listed in the schedule to this order.
+(b) An employer, before taking an apprentice to learn the industry shall first satisfy the committee that he is a suitable employer, is in a position to continue in business as an employer, and has the facilities for properly teaching the apprentice skills based on the list in the Schedule to this order.